-11 The financial assurance requirement will also serve as the motivating force for the development of many of the programs the report argues for but does not provide a pathway for implementation. omments 12 /9/20 by Marion Deerhake, Commissioner, NC Environmental Management Commission 1 The Department needs to plan carefully regarding the classification of the PV module waste in order to avoid sending excessive or unnecessary waste to hazardous end-of-life facilities.
+11 The financial assurance requirement will also serve as the motivating force for the development of many of the programs the report argues for but does not provide a pathway for implementation.
+Comments 12/9 9/20 by Marion Deerhake, Commissioner, NC Environmental Management Commission 1 The Department needs to plan carefully regarding the classification of the PV module waste in order to avoid sending excessive or unnecessary waste to hazardous end-of-life facilities.
 2 Asked whether EPA considered making PV modules a K-listed waste.
-If EPA made the PV modules a K-listed waste, ALL PV modules we be a formal delisting process to have them not be a hazardous wa would have to go through the delisting process for their individual listed waste also becomes a listed waste (by the mixture rule).
-So they were a waste, would also be a K-listed waste.
-To qualify as a the 13 categories on the list and the waste must match one of the The 13 industries that generate K list wastes are: wood preservati manufacturing, petroleum refining, veterinary pharmaceuticals ma chemicals manufacturing, explosives manufacturing, iron and stee lead processing, ink formulation, and coking (processing of coal to into one of the 13 categories.
-It is unlikely that the EPA would cre- because of the restrictions in management and disposal it would of portion of the waste stream that are actually hazardous.
+If EPA made the PV modules a K-listed waste, ALL PV modules would be considered hazardous waste and there would be a formal delisting process to have them not be a hazardous waste (not just a TCLP test).
+Each individual generator would have to go through the delisting process for their individual waste stream.
+Anything that comes into contact with a listed waste also becomes a listed waste (by the mixture rule).
+So anything that came into contact with PV modules once they were a waste, would also be a K-listed waste.
+To qualify as a K-listed hazardous waste, a waste must fit into one of the 13 categories on the list and the waste must match one of the detailed K list waste descriptions in 40 CFR 261.32.
+The 13 industries that generate K list wastes are: wood preservation, organic chemicals manufacturing, pesticides manufacturing, petroleum refining, veterinary pharmaceuticals manufacturing, inorganic pigment manufacturing, inorganic chemicals manufacturing, explosives manufacturing, iron and steel production, primary aluminum production, secondary lead processing, ink formulation, and coking (processing of coal to produce coke).
+Currently the PV module does not fall into one of the 13 categories.
+It is unlikely that the EPA would create another category for PV modules in the K-listings because of the restrictions in management and disposal it would cause for the entire waste stream when there are only a portion of the waste stream that are actually hazardous.
 3 Inquired if DWM had petitioned for a different test method (either in lieu of TCLP or specific test method for PV modules) for determining the toxicity characteristic.
 She mentioned 40 CFR 260.21 (Petitions for equivalent testing or analytical method).
-DEQ's understanding is that the federal regulation that is incorpor- that we regulate.
-For instance, if an industry would like to use an us to approve.
-When the state wants to amend state rules to inclu- information (as that described in 40 CFR 260.21) to prove equival- through a formal petitioning process with EPA. omments 12 /9/20 by Mitch Gillespie, Commissioner, NC Environmental Management Commission 1 My only comments I have never heard address or ever spoke out on but something that I have thought about from day one since this discussion started.
+DEQ's understanding is that the federal regulation that is incorporated by reference in our state rules is meant for entities that we regulate.
+For instance, if an industry would like to use an equivalent test method, they would submit a petition to us to approve.
+When the state wants to amend state rules to include a different test method, we would submit similar information (as that described in 40 CFR 260.21) to prove equivalency and get EPA's buy in, but do not actually go through a formal petitioning process with EPA.
+Comments 12/5 9/20 by Mitch Gillespie, Commissioner, NC Environmental Management Commission 1 My only comments I have never heard address or ever spoke out on but something that I have thought about from day one since this discussion started.
 That is the huge investment some up to a million dollars to hook up to the grid and the huge cost of site prep, clearing on a lot of sites, finish grading, fencing, roads, storm water control etc. My thoughts are these sites will never be returned to a greenfield site but used over and over again and the sites will become more valuable as the industry grows and solar becomes viable with battery technology.